denisecase/basic-hadoop-on-windows/README.md

 - Go to [https://adoptopenjdk.net/upstream.html](https://adoptopenjdk.net/upstream.html)
 - Download OpenJDK 8 (LTS) for Windows x64 JDK 103 MB as a zip file to C:\.
+- If not permitted to download to C:\, download to your "Downloads" folder and move to C:\ when done.
 - Right-click / Extract all / Extract.
 - Move the openjdk-8u252-b09 folder from C:\OpenJDK8U-jdk_x64_windows_8u252b09 to C:\.